govuk-one-login/spinner/README.md

   - data-error-whatYouCanDo-message-text2
   - data-complete-spinnerState
   - data-longwait-spinnerStateText
 - New required attribute added: `data-aria-button-enabled-message`.
-This is used to inform screen readers when the continue button becomes enabled
+This is used to inform screen readers when the continue button becomes enabled.
+- New div added around the spinner elements.
+This is a plain div with no styling so hopefully will not have an impact, but could potentially interact with other client CSS or JS.

 #### Other major changes